atg25/portfolio/docs/05-components.md

-# Component Psychology System
+# Component System: The Everyman AI Consultancy

 ## Psychological Foundation

-Our component system is built on principles of cognitive psychology, interaction design research, and behavioral science.
-Each component is designed to optimize both conscious and unconscious user interactions.
+Our component system is designed to be approachable, clear, and universally usable.
+Each component is crafted to make digital experiences feel familiar, supportive, and accessible to everyone, regardless of background or technical expertise.

 ## shadcn/ui Integration